linagora/openpaas-doc/README.md

 The category `Quick start` then has order 1.

-### Testing on github

-Even if the running locally should be the same as the website rendered on docs.open-paas.org, you can check that all is OK by deploying the website on your own github pages.

-1. Create a openpaas-doc repository on your github account
-2. Add it as remote `git remote add github https://github.com/YOU/openpaas-doc.git`
-3. Create a new branch from where you are working on `git checkout -b test-gh`.
-Remove the CNAME file and commit this change (`rm CNAME; git commit -am 'Remove CNAME'`)
-4. Push your local branch to your gh-pages branch on github repository `git push github test-gh:gh-pages`
-5. Go to the generated website `https://YOU.github.io/openpaas-doc`

 ### Commits

 Please send your changes as pull-requests following the OP coding rules.

 ### Push changes on docs.open-paas.org

 You have nothing to do...
-Once your code has been merged into master, the repository is mirrored on [GitHub](https://github.com/linagora/openpaas-doc) which provides jekyll support out of the box.
+Once your code has been merged into master, the repository is built on Gitlab then deployed to `gh-pages` branch on [GitHub reposiroty](https://github.com/linagora/openpaas-doc).
+The Github Pages then serves the static content from `gh-pages` branch.